farkasf/override/level09/walkthrough.md

 ## methodology
 - buffer overflow attack

 The binary prompts for a username and message upon execution.
-By examining the list of functions, we find a `secret_backdoor` function that is not called in the main logic.
+By examining the list of functions, we find a `secret_backdoor` function that is not called in the main execution path.
 This function uses `system` to execute a command.
 Our task is therefore simple:

 - find a way to cause a buffer overflow when entering the input (since `fgets` is used, we need to overflow the buffer by knowing the allocated memory for each array)
-- overwrite and control the `EIP` register.
+- overwrite and control the `EIP` register

 The binary uses a structure to manage the data:
 ``` C